yx-lu/yx-lu.github.io/_pages/about.md

 ## News

 * 04/2022 I gave a talk in the Turing Class CS peer talk about the EIP-1559 paper.
-Slides and videos will be ready soon.
+The video is uploaded [[here]](https://www.bilibili.com/video/BV19B4y1U7Qy).
 * 03/2022 Our paper `Empirical Analysis of EIP-1559: Transaction Fees, Waiting Time, and Consensus Security` has been accepted by ACM CCS 2022!

 ## Education